gobeyondidentity/developer-docs/docs/getting-started.md

 title: Getting Started
 sidebar_position: 2
 ---
-In this guide we will show you how to create a tenant and connect the Beyond Identity Example Application to it.
-The Beyond Identity Example Application will demonstrate common workflows such as creating a passkey and using it to authenticate.
+In this guide we will show you how to create a tenant and connect the [Beyond Identity Demo Application](https://github.com/gobeyondidentity/bi-getting-started) to it.
+This app will demonstrate common workflows such as creating a passkey and using it to authenticate.

 ## Tenant Setup